Ashif4354/AutomateTalentely/output/Automate Talentely by DG/_README.txt

 # A browser window will open up listing all the tests assigned by the training cell
 # After you click save button, a 'tests.json' file will be downloaded automatically
 # Just replace the 'tests.json' file in the root directory with the downloaded 'tests.json' file
-# reset your progress by selecting option 2 after launching the application
+# Reset your progress by selecting option 2 after launching the application
 # Changes will not be reflected unless you reset your progress